busycaesar/Introductory_AWS_Cloud_Project/README.md

 ### POST
 1. `/v1/fragments`: Store a new fragment.
-Requirements: The header should have a Content Type property, the value of which would be the type of the fragment the user intends to store.
+- **Requirements**: The header should have a Content Type property, the value of which would be the type of the fragment the user intends to store.
-Returns: Once the fragment is stored successfully, this request returns a location property in the response.
+- **Returns**: Once the fragment is stored successfully, this request returns a location property in the response.
 This property includes a URL which can be used to access the stored fragment.

 ### PUT
 1. `/v1/fragments/:id`: Update an existing fragment.